sykang169/aws-well-architected-labs-kor/content/performanceefficiency/cloudwatcheventemail/_index.en.md

 ---

 ## Authors
-- Seyong Kang, Solutions Architect
+- +Seyong Kang, Solutions Architect

 ### Introduce
 In this lab, you create a CPU usage alarm using the AWS Console.